SuleimanFarah/sunpy/GSoC-2019-vnki.md

 ### Cache storage

+The cache metadata will be stored using sqlite.
 This is inspired by the [implementation](https://github.com/reclosedev/requests-cache/tree/master/requests_cache/backends) of `requests-cache`. `requests-cache` support a number of backends for cache storage (SQLite, Redis, MongoDB, dynamodb etc.).
 Even though remote data manager does not need multiple backends,